rM-self-serve/webinterface-onboot/README.md

 This could easily be emulated with a bash script.

-Please test on other versions and feel free to discuss!
-Would love to try to support every version.

-You will type the following commands after ssh'ing into your ReMarkable Tablet.
+Type the following commands after ssh'ing into your ReMarkable Tablet.

-## Validated Xochitl Versions
+## Tested Xochitl Version Compatibility

+- ✅ 2.10 - and presumably earlier
+- 🚫 2.15
-- 2.10.0.324
+- 🚫 3.0

 ## Install